Previously, on “Is DT a monorepo?”

 I had previously skipped working on this project due to this problem, but the

-upsides of the migration (especially with fetch
+upsides of the migration (especially with fetch getting thrown in the mix)

 tipped the scales.
-Although shared-workspace-lockfile=false
+Although shared-workspace-lockfile=false is quite a bit

 slower, it’s still an improvement when installing the entire repo, and filtering